lyudmyla-horbyk/text-editor/README.md

 # text-editor
-This project is simple text editor.
+This project is a simple text editor.

 ### Technologies
 Project is created with: